If you have strong design skills, enjoy working collaboratively and can meet strict deadlines, exhibition design could be the career for you

 Opportunities for further training vary depending on your employer and the size of the company.

-Smaller companies have more limited resources, so you may find you are expected to learn on the job.
-This can be a steep learning curve, but some people find it is the best way to learn.
-You may also have the opportunity to shadow a colleague for a set period of time or enrol for design-related day-release training days and courses at nearby educational institutions.
+Smaller companies have more limited resources, so you may be expected to learn on the job.
+This can be a steep learning curve, but some people find it's the best way to learn.
+You may also have the opportunity to shadow a colleague for a set period of time or enrol for design-related, day-release training days and courses.

 In a large company, the training is likely to be more specific.
-As well as design, you might spend a significant amount of time on other areas related to the job, such as purchasing and project management, or regulations, such as health and safety.
+As well as design, you may spend time on other areas related to the job, such as purchasing and project management, or regulations, such as health and safety.

 Larger companies are also likely to offer more formal training opportunities, such as graduate training programmes, work-based qualifications, work shadowing and internal courses.

-External course are available in areas such as:
+External courses are available in areas such as:

 - visitor attraction display.

-The way your career progresses will depend on whether or not you are self-employed and on the nature and size of your employer:
+The way your career progresses will depend on the nature and size of your employer and whether or not you're self-employed: